PixelPickaxe/open-chocolatey-reducer/README.md

 2. Tell your friends about this script :D Spread the word!

+3. Upon the next reboot, the script will become active.

 ### License
 Boost Software License - Version 1.0 - see [LICENSE](https://github.com/PixelPickaxe/open-chocolatey-reducer/blob/main/LICENSE)